-Income tax payable swelled by P223 million or 40.1% primarily due to higher tax liability of GADC, Emperador and Megaworld as a result of their higher taxable income.
+Income tax payable swelled by P223 million or 40.1% primarily due to higher tax liability of GADC, Emperador and Megaworld.

 Retirement benefit obligation increased by P220 million or 18.2% due to additional incurrence in retirement plans of Megaworld, GADC and Emperador.